-If it is time to upgrade your padlocks, we’ve rounded up some of the best options, beginning with the very reliable list of the top smart locks.with fingerprint protection.
+If it is time to upgrade your padlocks, we’ve rounded up some of the best options.
 Take a look at our guide, check out the smart features, and see what’s right for you.
 You can also check out our list of the top smart locks.

 Some buyers looking for a smart padlock have a very specific need: They want a good padlock for their bike.
 This SL Elite model is specifically designed for bikes (and other transport, etc.) with its 40 steel cable and waterproof capabilities.
 The fingerprint settings can hold up to 20 different fingerprints (which also makes it suitable for more commercial duties, like protecting a commercial trash bin).
 While thecan unlock around 3,000 times without needing to recharge, recharging is quite easy with a USB port protected behind a sealed compartment.
 There’s no Bluetooth connection here, which helps support the long battery life.

-Master Lock has a reputation for its sturdy locks, and its reputation continues with its impenetrable Bluetooth version, equipped with anti-shim and boron carbide.
-This lock can withstand any weather elements, making it great for inside or out.
-There is a keypad security feature; however, you can use a Bluetooth connection and a smartphone app to share temporary Bluetooth codes to share with other people.
+Master Lock’s reputation for sturdy, impenetrable locks doesn’t falter when it comes to their Bluetooth padlock.
+The device is made with anti-shim and boron carbide and can withstand any weather elements, making it an excellent choice for both indoors and outdoors.
+There is a keypad security feature; however, you can also share temporary Bluetooth codes with other people through a smartphone app.